Yoimer/Personal-Website/README.md

 <h2>index.html</h2>

 <p>
-This contains the code for website home page.
-I use media queries to make the homepage responsive.
+This contains the code for my website home page.
+I use media queries to make the home page responsive.
 A mobile user will have a completley different experience than that of a laptop or desktop user.
 A mobile user will have an abstract purple design as a background and use a drop down navigation menu to navigate to other parts of the site.
 The mobile navigation menu is the same as the navigation menu used for the 3 other pages.
 Also to note, an unordered list is used to construct the mobile navigation menu.
 A laptop or desktop